 Some ASDs close on their own.
 Your doctor may need to repair a medium or large ASD with open-heart surgery or another procedure.

-He might seal the hole with a minimally invasive catheter procedure.
-He inserts a small tube, or catheter, in your blood vessel all the way to your heart.
-Then he can cover the hole with a variety of devices.
+They might seal the hole with a minimally invasive catheter procedure.
+They insert a small tube, or catheter, in your blood vessel all the way to your heart.
+Then they can cover the hole with a variety of devices.

 Ventricular Septal Defect (VSD)